brookshelley/brookshelley.github.com/movies.md

     costume design.
 The array of talented actors in this film is unbelievable.
     This is one of the best films of 2018.
 No doubt.

+9. **Lost Boys**

+    I hadn't seen this movie for a long time, but recently [Imogen](https://imogenwatchesclassicfilms.wordpress.com) watched and talked about it, so my roommate and I sat down for a revist.
+It held up.
+There's something fantastic about watching these very gay vampire boys run around and be punk teens.
+Listen to Imogen's podcast if you can, bc she says everything I'd wanna cover.
+Oh, and watch this movie.

 ## 2017 <a name="2017"></a>